How to get your RV ready for summer

 Check your tires and wheel bearings

 The majority of BCAA Roadside Assistance calls for RVs and trailers are for tires and wheel bearings.
 It’s easy to see why: RVs and trailers sit still for months every year and are often exposed to conditions that can compromise the rubber material, such as harsh winter weather or direct sunlight.
-As a result, RV and trailer tires tend to suffer from dry rot, which can be very dangerous.
+As a result, RV and trailer tires tend to suffer from dry rot, which can be very dangerous if left unchecked.

 Tires